ahoarfrost/LookingGlass/README.md

 Static urls for all models can be found in release v1.0: https://github.com/ahoarfrost/LookingGlass/releases/tag/v1.0.

-If you find LookingGlass or LookingGlass-derived models helpful in your work, please cite:
+If you find LookingGlass or LookingGlass-derived models helpful in your work, please cite the preprint:

+Hoarfrost, A., Aptekmann, A., Farfanuk, G. & Bromberg, Y. Shedding Light on Microbial Dark Matter with A Universal Language of Life. *bioRxiv* (2020). doi:10.1101/2020.12.23.424215. https://www.biorxiv.org/content/10.1101/2020.12.23.424215v1